HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 The 'X-Ray Imaging and Spectroscopy Mission' (**XRISM**) is an X-ray telescope designed for high-energy-resolution spectroscopic observations of astrophysical sources, as well as wide-field X-ray imaging.

-XRISM, launched in 2023, is the result of a JAXA-NASA partnership (with involvement from ESA), and serves as nearly like-for-like replacement of the **Hitomi** telescope, which was lost shortly after its launch in 2016.
+XRISM, launched in 2023, is the result of a JAXA-NASA partnership (with involvement from ESA), and serves as a nearly like-for-like replacement of the **Hitomi** telescope, which was lost shortly after its launch in 2016.

 There are two main XRISM instruments, **Xtend** and **Resolve**.
 In this tutorial, we will focus on **Xtend**, which is